 Catholic Healthcare is a trusted, leading not-for-profit provider of residential aged care, home care and retirement living reaching across the east coast of Australia.
-We have a strong and proud history of providing care and support to people of all faiths, backgrounds and ethnicities, which we have done for 29 years.
+We have a strong and proud history of providing care and support to people of all faiths, backgrounds and ethnicities, for 28 years.
 We are passionate about enriching our client's lives and offer services to nurture the body, mind and spirit.
+Our personcentred holistic approach focuses on client wellbeing with a continuum of care that is tailored, flexible and covers every stage of life's journey.

-Our person-centered holistic approach focuses on client wellbeing with a continuum of care that is tailored and flexible.
-Today, Catholic Healthcare operates 41 residential aged care homes, 13 retirement living communities, and provides home and community services to more than 5,800 clients.
+Today, Catholic Healthcare operates 43 residential aged care homes, 12 retirement living communities, and provides home and community services to more than 4000 clients.